Does testosterone cause hair loss? Separating hormonal fact from fiction

 The hormonal environment that facilitates hair loss is also implicated in other male health conditions.
 Because DHT is a systemic hormone, its effects are not limited to the scalp.

 Benign Prostatic Hyperplasia (BPH): The prostate gland is highly sensitive to DHT.
 The same enzyme (5-alpha reductase) that drives hair loss also drives prostate enlargement.
-Research indicates a significant correlation between early-onset androgenetic alopecia and the development of BPH later in life.
+Some observational studies report an association between earlier-onset androgenetic alopecia and later BPH, although this does not prove causation.
 Men treating hair loss with 5-AR inhibitors often see a secondary benefit of improved urinary flow.

 Prostate Cancer Risk: While controversial and complex, some epidemiological studies have explored links between vertex balding and prostate cancer.
 The current consensus suggests that while the hormonal mechanisms are similar (androgen dependence), balding itself is not a definitive predictor of aggressive cancer, though it may warrant vigilance in screening.

-Metabolic Syndrome: Several studies have observed an association between early-onset male pattern baldness and markers of metabolic syndrome, including hypertension and insulin resistance.
-The mechanism is thought to involve chronic inflammation and hormonal dysregulation.
+Metabolic Syndrome: Some population studies have observed an association between early-onset male pattern baldness and markers of metabolic syndrome, including hypertension and insulin resistance.
+Proposed mechanisms include chronic inflammation and hormonal dysregulation, but findings vary by study design and population.

 Limitations note: While these associations are statistically significant in large population studies, they do not imply that every man with hair loss will develop prostate issues or heart disease.
-They share a common biological pathway, but individual outcomes vary widely.
+They share overlapping biology, but individual outcomes vary widely.

 Symptoms and signals